TartanLlama/tartanllama.github.io/_drafts/spaceship-operator.md

 Note that whereas two-way comparisons should be non-member functions so that implicit conversions are done on both sides of the operator, this is not necessary for `operator<=>`; we can make it a member and it'll do the right thing.

 Sometimes you may find that you want to do `<=>` on types which don't have an `operator<=>` defined.
 The compiler won't try to work out a definition for `<=>` based on the other operators, but you can use `std::compare_3way` instead, which will fall back on two-way comparisons if there is no three-way version available.
-For example, if we were to write a three-way comparison operator for a `pair` type:
+For example, we could write a three-way comparison operator for a `pair` type like so:

 ```cpp
 template<class T, class U>